PamellaSoto/PamellaSoto/README.md

 Outside of coding, I recharge by watching series, reading short novels, and spending time with the people I love.
 I’m always open to learning, building, and connecting — **let’s create something remarkable together.**

-## 📚 Currently improving myself on:
+## 📚 Currently improving myself by learning:

-- Object-Oriented Programming (JavaScript)
+- Object-Oriented Programming (Java)
-- Node.js and React Native
+- RESTful APIs
-- Mobile-first responsive web design
+- React with TailwindCSS

 I’m constantly pushing myself to grow and deliver the best results possible.